On local and non-local energy transfers in Hall magnetohydrodynamic turbulence: Introduction

 In this paper, using direct numerical simulations (DNS) of HMHD turbulence with $512^3$ grid points, we thoroughly examine the locality (or nonlocality) of magnetic energy transfer through the aforesaid two channels.
-Employing shell-to-shell (S2S hereinafter) transfer rates, we calculate the local and nonlocal contributions for each part and identify the direction (direct or inverse) of the cascade.
+Employing shell-to-shell (S2S hereinafter) transfer rates, we calculate the local and nonlocal contributions originating from each term, and identify the direct or inverse character of the resulting transfer.
 While both the channels contain signature of back transfer to large-scales, their scale-wise behaviour are found to differ significantly from each other.
-In particular, for the $\bj$-to-$\bb$ channel, a change of nature of the local transfer is observed across the Hall wavenumber $k_H$.
+In particular, for the channel $\pazocal{JB}$, a change of nature of the local transfer is observed across the Hall wavenumber $k_H$.
 To further characterize the locality of the triads, we compute S2S transfer rates for a fixed giver shell (denoted as the mediator-specific transfer later) and find a prominent disparity between the two channels.
 Finally, assuming a heuristic power-law behaviour of the modal fields, we propose some quantitative comparison on the basis of our observed results.

 The paper is organized as follows: in Sec.~\ref{methods}, we present the governing equations, the definition of the energy transfer rates and discuss the numerical methods along with the simulation details.
-Sec.~\ref{Results} consists of calculation of S2S transfer rates with and without fixing the giver shell and a heuristic quantitative interpretation of our findings.
+Sec.~\ref{Results} consists of calculation of flux and S2S transfer rates with and without fixing the giver shell and a heuristic quantitative interpretation of our findings.
 Finally, in Sec.~\ref{summary}, we summarize and conclude.